 Since Vaginal Tightening Gels Don’t Work, What are My Options?

-Kegels are an effective way to strengthen and tone the pelvic floor, which can help reduce urinary incontinence and improve sexual satisfaction.
+Kegel pelvic floor exercises are an effective way to strengthen and tone your vaginal area, which can help reduce urinary incontinence and improve sexual satisfaction.
 Kegel exercises involve tightening the muscles of your pelvic floor in several sets of repetitions throughout the day.
 These are the same muscles used to stop urine flow.

 If you do Kegels, your pelvic floor will be better able to support the vagina and surrounding structures; however, your pelvic floor muscles are not the same as the vaginal wall.
 Many vaginal tightening gels and even vaginal tightening pills recommend doing Kegels while using their products so you will feel some lasting result from this legitimate course of therapy.

-diVa® laser vaginal rejuvenation narrows the vaginal canal by thickening the vaginal walls and the collagen structures that support and shape the vagina.
+diVa® laser vaginal rejuvenation is another treatment option that can tighten a loose vagina and restore vaginal wellness without the use of other vaginal tightening products.
+This treatment narrows the vaginal canal by thickening the vaginal walls and the collagen structures that support and shape the vagina.
 This laser treatment penetrates the vaginal wall and deeper tissues to encourage the growth of new collagen structures that firm and “plump” the vaginal walls.
 The treatment also resurfaces the interior of the vaginal walls, triggering new, healthy tissue in the vaginal lining for better resilience and lubrication. diVa® can also help alleviate mild cases of urinary incontinence.

 Vaginoplasty is a surgical solution that is usually considered for women who have experienced extreme stretching, muscle separation or tearing during childbirth.
 Laxity caused by the hormonal changes of menopause and aging can also be treated with vaginoplasty.
 This procedure surgically restructures the vaginal canal, so it is narrower and has better support.
 Vaginoplasty can also improve symptoms of urinary incontinence.